cad324/Cornell-Thrift-Project/documents/design-journey.md

 [By this point, you have met once with your client to discuss all their requirements.
 Include your notes from the meeting, an email they sent you, or whatever you used to keep track of what was discussed at the meeting.
 Include these artifacts here.]

+Meeting 1 Notes - Client Requirements:
 ![Meeting 1 Notes - Client Requirements](client_requirements.jpg)

 ## Purpose & Content

 [Tell us the purpose of the website and what it is all about.]
 The purpose of the website is to promote Cornell Thrift and have Cornell students know the upcoming events that Cornell Thrift is hosting.

 ## Target Audience(s)